Lioglyphostoma tyro: Description

 stalks.
 The inner margin of the aperture is smoothly concave.
 The parietal wash is thin except for a heavy local deposit at the posterior entrance to the sinus.
 The columella is rather long, straight, reinforced.
 The anterior canal is short, flaring a little, contracted by the axial thickening on the inner surface of the outer lip.
 The anterior fasciole is rather narrow, broadly emarginate at its extremity.

 Distribution

-Fossils have been found in Miocene strata of the Chipola Formation in Florida, USA.
+Fossils have been found in Miocene strata of the Chipola Formation in Florida, United States.